-Dinner at The Public Kitchen & Bar
+Dinner At The Public Kitchen & Bar

 By now you’re probably exhausted and starving!
 It’s time for dinner.
 Savannah has some of the best food I’ve ever eaten, so you really can’t go wrong, but I recommend The Public Kitchen & Bar!
 This restaurant is located in the heart of downtown, right off of one of Savannah’s many squares.
 There’s a rooftop here that overlooks the city – offering the perfect view of the horse drawn carriages below.
 If you choose to dine here, be sure to order the Savannah Shrimp and Grits.
 It was to-die-for.

-2 Days in Savannah: Day 2
+2 Days In Savannah: Day 2

-Begin day 2 of your 2 days in Savannah by exploring SCAD!
+Begin day 2 on your Savannah itinerary by exploring SCAD!
 As mentioned in the first paragraph of this post, Savannah is home to the world-renowned art school, SCAD, or the Savannah College of Art and Design!
 Over the years, SCAD has purchased several rundown buildings in the historical downtown and renovated them, making SCAD one of the most sustainable college campuses out there.
 They did a similar thing with Art’s Coffee!
 Art’s is a super trendy cafe located downtown offering a wide selection of lattes, açaí bowls, etc. The coolest part?
 In typical SCAD fashion, there’s an art installation here that takes up most of the cafe… a double decker bus!
 The bottom floor of the bus is the kitchen and the top floor has additional seating for guests.

 St. John Church